hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/bcbio_nextgen.md

 ├── work
 └── final
 ```
-Your results may not have populated so take a look in our most recent `final`:
+Your results may not have populated so **take a look in our most recent `final`**:

-	$ ls -l /n/scratch2/mm573/bcbio-rnaseq-06-21-2017/mov10_project/final
+	$ ls -l /n/scratch2/mm573/bcbio-rnaseq/mov10_project/final

 There is a date-stamped folder in addition to several folders corresponding to each sample that was run.

 ```
 total 28
-drwxrwxr-x 3 mm573 mm573 4096 Jun 21 22:56 2017-06-21_mov10_project
+drwxrwxr-x.
+4 mm573 mm573 4096 Sep 25 14:54 2018-09-25_mov10_project
-drwxrwxr-x 4 mm573 mm573 4096 Jun 21 22:56 Irrel_kd1
+drwxrwxr-x.
+4 mm573 mm573 4096 Sep 25 14:54 Irrel_kd1
-drwxrwxr-x 4 mm573 mm573 4096 Jun 21 22:56 Irrel_kd2
+drwxrwxr-x.
+4 mm573 mm573 4096 Sep 25 14:54 Irrel_kd2
-drwxrwxr-x 4 mm573 mm573 4096 Jun 21 22:56 Irrel_kd3
+drwxrwxr-x.
+4 mm573 mm573 4096 Sep 25 14:54 Irrel_kd3
-drwxrwxr-x 4 mm573 mm573 4096 Jun 21 22:56 Mov10_oe1
+drwxrwxr-x.
+4 mm573 mm573 4096 Sep 25 14:54 Mov10_oe1
-drwxrwxr-x 4 mm573 mm573 4096 Jun 21 22:56 Mov10_oe2
+drwxrwxr-x.
+4 mm573 mm573 4096 Sep 25 14:54 Mov10_oe2
-drwxrwxr-x 4 mm573 mm573 4096 Jun 21 22:56 Mov10_oe3
+drwxrwxr-x.
+4 mm573 mm573 4096 Sep 25 14:54 Mov10_oe3
 ```

 #### Sample-specific files

 Inside each of the sample directories we have results pertaining to each sample.
 Take a look at `Irrel_kd1`:

-	$ ls -l /n/scratch2/mm573/bcbio-rnaseq-06-21-2017/mov10_project/final/Irrel_kd1
+	$ ls -l /n/scratch2/mm573/bcbio-rnaseq/mov10_project/final/Irrel_kd1

-Here you will find the **sorted BAM files** along with an index, in addition to a file containing **count values** from featureCounts.
+Here you will find the **sorted BAM files** along with an index.
 The `transcriptome.bam` file is generated from STAR, but is not something you are likely to use/need.
 There is also a folder containing all of the **`qc` results** organized into sub-directories corresponding to the tool that was run (i.e. Qualimap, FASTQC, samtools).
 The **`salmon` folder** is the output from a Salmon run, as we had done in class.

 ### Aggregated results